a1v0/london-liste/README.md

 ## How to use this repo

+This repo is simple enough to use.
+The key thing to remember is that anything you do on GitHub is in the public domain, so don't put any personal data here that you don't want the world to see.

 ### Forking

 To begin, you need to create a fork of the repo.
 A fork is a copy of the repo which lives in your GitHub account.
 You can make your edits without affecting the main branch of the repo and, when the time comes, we can merge your changes into the main branch.